-RESOLUTION NO. ORDINARY BUSINESS FOR AGAINST Ordinary Resolution 1 To approve the payment of Directors' Fees Ordinary Resolution 2 To re-elect YB Datuk Johari Bin Abdul Ghani as Director Ordinary Resolution 3 To re-elect Datin Mariam Prudence Binti Yusof as Director Ordinary Resolution 4 To re-elect Mr. Kasinathan A/L Tulasi as Director Ordinary Resolution 5 To re-elect Mr. Fung Heen Choon as Director Ordinary Resolution 6 To re-appoint Tan Sri Dato' Seri Abdul Ghani Bin Abdul Aziz as Director Ordinary Resolution 7 To re-appoint Messrs BDO as Auditors of the Company SPECIAL BUSINESS Ordinary Resolution 8 To retain Tan Sri Dato' Seri Abdul Ghani Bin Abdul Aziz as an Independent Non-Executive Director Ordinary Resolution 9 To retain Encik Nor Hishammuddin Bin Dato' Mohd Nordin as an Independent Non-Executive Director
+RESOLUTION NO. ORDINARY BUSINESS FOR AGAINST Ordinary Resolution 1 Drdinary Resolution 1 To approve the payment of Directors' Fees for the financial year ended 30 June 2015 Ordinary Resolution 2 To re-elect Ms. Teh Bee Tein as Director Ordinary Resolution 3 Ordinary Resolution 3 To re-elect Encik Megat Joha Bin Megat Abdul Rahman as Director Ordinary Resolution 4 To re-elect Dato' Sukumaran s/o Ramasamy as Director Ordinary Resolution 5 Ordinary Resolution 5 To re-appoint Tan Sri Dato' Sri Abdul Ghani Bin Abdul Aziz as Director Ordinary Resolution 6 Ordinary Resolution 6 To re-appoint Messrs BDO as Auditors of the Company SPECIAL BUSINESS FOR AGAINST Ordinary Resolution 7 To retain Tan Sri Dato' Sri Abdul Ghani Bin Abdul Aziz as an Independent Non-Executive Director Ordinary Resolution 8 To retain Encik Nor Hishammuddin Bin Dato' Mohd Nordin as an Independent Non-Executive Director

-(Please indicate with an "X" how you wish your vote to be cast.
-If no specific direction as to voting is given, the proxy will vote or abstain at his/her discretion.)
+(Please indicate with a "X" in the appropriate box whether you wish your vote to be cast for or against the resolution.
+In the absence of specific direction, your proxy will vote or abstain as he thinks fit.)

-Dated this day of 2014
+Signed this day of 2015